ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we demonstrated that the probability of spurious correlations between stationary orthogonal or weakly correlated processes depends not only on the sample size, but also on the degree of predictors serial correlation.
 Through this result, we pointed out that serial correlation negatively affects the estimation and forecasting error bounds of LASSO.
 In order to improve the performance of LASSO in a time series context, we proposed an approach based on applying LASSO to pre-whitened (i.e., ARMA filtered) time series.
-This proposal relies on a working model that mitigates large spurious correlation and improves both estimation and forecasting accuracy.
+This proposal relies on a working model that mitigates large spurious correlation and improves both estimation and forecast accuracy.
 We characterized limiting distribution and feature selection consistency, as well as forecast and estimation error bounds, for our proposal.
 Furthermore, we assessed its performance through Monte Carlo simulations and an empirical application to Euro Area macroeconomic time series.
 Through simulations, we observed that ARMAr-LASSO, i.e., LASSO applied to ARMA residuals, reduces the probability of large spurious correlations and outperforms other LASSO-based methods from the literature in terms of both coefficient estimation and forecasting.
 The empirical application confirms that ARMAr-LASSO improves forecasting performance and produces more parsimonious models.

 Based on the results obtained so far, we envision several avenues for future work.
-For instance, it would be of interest to derive the rate at which the distribution of the sample correlation coefficient approaches $\mathcal{D}(r)$, thus formalizing what we observed numerically (see Theorem~\ref{theo:CorrDist} and Figure~\ref{fig:DistributionsMC}).
-From a more practical perspective, it would be of interest to develop guidelines on the number of response lags to include as additional regressors in the working model of ARMAr-LASSO.
-Also, other approaches could be explored for the tuning of $\lambda$ as alternatives to the BIC (see, e.g., the proposal by~\cite{ADAMEK2023}).
-Finally, we intend to explore additional econometric applications; for instance, the analysis of EA macroeconomic data presented here could be replicated on other data sets, such as the FRED-MD dataset for the U.S.
+For instance, it would be of interest to derive the rate at which the distribution of the sample correlation coefficient approaches $\mathcal{D}(r)$, thus formalizing what we observed numerically in Figure~\ref{fig:DistributionsMC2}.
+Another promising avenue for future work is the development of a desparsified ARMAr-LASSO to enable valid inference in high-dimensional time series with serially correlated predictors and error terms.
+Such an extension could build on the Bartlett-kernel Newey-West long run covariance estimator and could be compared with the recent inferential frameworks proposed by~\cite{Chernozhukov2021} and~\cite{Babii2024}.
+We also note that the density in Proposition~\ref{theo:CorrDist} provides a theoretical foundation for further advancement in testing correlations that link autoregressive processes.